 16. The Gang

 Typically found travelling in groups, these travellers like to travel with friends and family and are rarely found alone.
-Whether its sightseeing or partying, its all done together either quietly or (more often) loudly.
+Whether it’s sightseeing or partying, it is all done together either quietly or (more often) loudly.

 17. The Weekender